scottys88/aws-certification-cloud-practitioner-notes/notes/machine-learning/README.md

 ## Amazon Lex

 Same technology of Alexa and it is a Automatic Speech Recognition (ASR) to convert speech to text and it helps to build chatbot and call center bots.
 We can integrate with any application.
+Recognize the intent of phone calls and text so can help build chat bots.

 - Natural Language Understanding to recognize the intent of text